ThomasAndreini/Jarvis/README.md

 /ENGLISH/

+CAUTION THIS VERSION WILL NOT BE MORE UPDATE IS ADVISED TO MOVE TO JARVIS NEXT

 Jarvis is an IoT system that includes a main unit, an outdoor unit and an optional server.
 The main unit is a smart thermostat can communicate with the server and the external unit, it can download weather forecasts from wunderground.com site and is controllable via Blynk for Android and iOS.